Casual vacancies - town and parish

 What do councillors do?

-1. Decision making - Through meetings and attending committees with other elected members, councillors decide which activities to support, where money should be spent, what services should be delivered and what policies should be implemented.
+- Decision making - Through meetings and attending committees with other elected members, councillors decide which activities to support, where money should be spent, what services should be delivered and which policies should be implemented.

 - Going to meetings of local organisations such as tenants' associations.